jjvanzon/JJs-Reference-Architecture/api.md

        PagerViewModelFactory</a>
   </th>
   <td>
-      Can construct a pager view model with properties like CanGoToFirstPage, CanGoToPreviousPage, CanGoToNextPage, CanGoToLastPage.
+      Can construct a PagerViewModel with properties like CanGoToFirstPage, CanGoToPreviousPage, CanGoToNextPage, CanGoToLastPage.
   </td>
 </tr>